marcodpt/vue-tree-nav/README.md

 # vue-tree-nav
  Navigation tree menu component with nice integration with vue-router
  - Ready out of the box!
+ - Side bar with infinite depth
+ - Links and dropdows with infinite depth on both right and left side
+ - Font Awesome icons
+ - Css transitions
+ - Beautiful themes to choose
+ - Complete customizable

 ### [Live Demo](http://marcodpt.github.io/vue-tree-nav)